The Genius Racket

 • Shockley, apparently the fake inventor of the transistor

-• Tesla?
-Well, he had accomplishments, but we can't know if they're over-blowing it beyond that, as he comes off as more of a saint in the biographies.
-It could be they're using overselling to hide something else about him.
+• Tesla had wonderful accomplishments, but we can't know if they're over-blowing it beyond that, as he comes off as more of a saint in the biographies, so it could be they're using overselling to hide something else about him

 • Musk, who is an entirely manufactured figure